addrummond/mlm/manual/manual.md

 ## Battery

 The meter is powered by a single CR2032 coin cell.
 The cell should be inserted with the positive side facing away from the circuit board.
-The meter will not work with the cell inserted the wrong way round, but won't be damaged either.
+The meter won't be damaged if the cell is inserted the wrong way round, but will not function.

 ## Turning the meter on